ptgl/nodejs-learning/learning/README.md

 # Objective
 * Learn how to create a web server using Express node js \n
 * Practice send API using angularjs (GET, POST, Request body, Param, Path variables)
-* Practice use MongoDB with nodejs
+* Practice use ES with nodejs
 * Practice AngularJS Router

 # Guide